 What kind of demo do I need?

 You need more than one.
 For example, I specialize in narration only.
-But I wanted to be more specific and niche down to only documentary and relaxation narration.
-So I made one demo for documentary narration and one demo for relaxation narration.
-Then I produced a general narration demo which contains a mixture of documentary and relaxation narration.
+But I wanted to be more specific and niche down to only documentary and promo narration.
+I also do relaxation voice work.
+So I made one demo for documentary and promo narration and one demo for relaxation audio.

 I have also made a demo for audio book narration, however, I’m less likely to pursue it as much because of the amount of hours it takes to do it.
 But it’s still a great option.